ericyrhuang/ericyrhuang.github.io/_drafts/apollo.md

-Hi Eli,

-Thank you for your time yesterday and for the offer!

 I will need a bit of time after leaving Nairobi to reflect on what I achieved here and what I hope to prioritize over the next year.
 It'll require some introspection and a lot of wrangling with myself, but I will definitely get back to you on this.

 I found the vision of Apollo to be incredibly inspiring.
 It's stellar example of how impact and growth are not mutually exclusive, how the startup model can be leveraged to do good.
 Apollo is the kind of company I plan on building myself.

-I've been thinking about what we discussed and now have a few questions.
-I'll send them over on whatsapp.

-Stay in touch,
-Eric

 I've been synthesising and thinking what we talked about yesterday